Djelibeybi/ha-lifx-beta/README.md

 ### Enable debug logging

-Only enable debug logging if you're experiencing an issue because it can be extremely noisy.
+> Note: Only enable debug logging if you're experiencing a problem and need to
+> log an issue.

 To enable debug logging, adjust your `logger` settings in `configuration.yaml` and specify `debug` for `custom_components.lifx`: